-Re your "Are there other initiatives that could be included in the Plan?
+Re your above "Are there other initiatives that could be included in the Plan?
 Please provide an explanation."
-I refer you to my above response in '1.
+The Writer refers you to his above response in '1.
 Key principles Key priorities' above.

 3. Process for reviewing the Plan

 What are your views on the proposed review process and engagement arrangements?
 Please provide an explanation.